travetto/travetto/module/model-query/README.md

 ### Array Fields

    *  `field: { $all: T[]] }` checks to see if the records value contains everything within `$all`
+   *  `field: { $empty: boolean }` to determine if an array is missing or is of zero length.
+Due to the nature of this operation, this is only supported on lists at the top level of the document.

 ### String Fields